tpinotti/ybyra/README.md

 - A tree showing the optimal placement for each individual
 - A second tree showing all tied-score placements

-Example plots from ancient individuals from Antonio et al. 2019 (10.1126/science.aay6826) are in the `examples/` folder.
+Example plots from ancient individuals from [Antonio et al. 2019](https://doi.org/10.1126/science.aay6826) are in the `examples/` folder.

 ## Main Output Files